 Find out what to do if you miss a combined pill.

 Vomiting and diarrhoea

-If you vomit within two hours of taking the combined pill, it may not have been fully absorbed into your bloodstream.
+If you vomit within 3 hours of taking the combined pill, it may not have been fully absorbed into your bloodstream.
 Take another pill straight away and the next pill at your usual time.

 Who can use the combined pill

 If there are no medical reasons why you cannot take the pill, and you do not smoke, you can take the pill until your menopause.
 However, the pill is not suitable for everyone.
 To find out whether the pill is right for you, talk to a GP, nurse or pharmacist.

 The pill may not be right for you if you:

 - smoke and are 35 or older

 - stopped smoking less than a year ago and are 35 or older

 The pill may also not be right for you if you have (or have had):